TyberiusPrime/pypipegraph2/README.md

 ## Note

 Differences to pypipegraph
-	- graphs can now be run multiple times
+	- graps can now be run multiple times
 	- calling a job will run the graph cut down to this job and it's prerequisites.
 	  Some jobs - like PlotJobs will return something useful from the call.